 Current Aircraft Financing Rates

-Transparent, market-leading capital structures for piston, turbine, and light sport acquisitions.
+Transparent, market-leading aircraft loan rates for piston, turbine, and light sport acquisitions.

 Source: Federal Reserve Bank of St. Louis (FRED)